Tuplanolla/dez/prototype/notes.md

 I have also observed this,
-but based on the assumption that the OCaml compiler can inline identity, constant and projection functions across modules (this is likely to be true, but is not a given).
+but based on the assumption that the OCaml compiler can inline identity, constant and projection functions across modules (this is likely to be true, but not a given).

 Regarding the universal usability (major issue), Spitters and van der Weegen claim that they could make